apache/beam/website/www/site/content/en/documentation/programming-guide.md

 Note that the framework will automatically download the relavent Docker containers and startup the transform service for you.

-Please see here for a full example that uses this feature to upgrade BigQuery read and write transforms.
+Please see [here](https://cwiki.apache.org/confluence/display/BEAM/Transform+Service#TransformService-Upgradetransformswithoutupgradingthepipeline) for a full example that uses this feature to upgrade BigQuery read and write transforms.

-### 15.2 Use the Transform service for multi-language pipelines {#transform-service-usage-multi-language}
+### 15.2 Using the Transform service for multi-language pipelines {#transform-service-usage-multi-language}

+Transform service implements the Beam expansion API.
+This allows Beam multi-language pipelines to use the transform service when expanding transforms available withn the transform service.
+The main advantage here is that multi-language pipelines will be able to operate without installing support for additional language runtimes.
+For example, Beam Python pipelines that use Java transforms such as
+`KafkaIO` can operate without installing Java locally during job submission as long as Docker is available in the system.

-In some cases, Apache Beam SDKs automatically start the Transform service, such as in the following scenarios:
+In some cases, Apache Beam SDKs automatically start the Transform service.

 * The Java [`PythonExternalTransform` API](https://github.com/apache/beam/blob/master/sdks/java/extensions/python/src/main/java/org/apache/beam/sdk/extensions/python/PythonExternalTransform.java) automatically
 starts the Transform service when a Python runtime isn't available locally, but Docker is.

 * The Apache Beam Python multi-language wrappers might automatically start the Transform service when you're using Java transforms, a Java language runtime isn't available locally, and Docker is available locally.

+Beam users also have the option to [manually start](/documentation/programming-guide/#transform-service-usage-muanual) a stransform service and use that as the expansion service used by multi-language pipelines.

 ### 15.2 Manually starting the transform service {#transform-service-usage-muanual}

-To manually start a Transform service instance by using utilities provided with the Apache Beam SDKs, use the following commands.
+A Beam Transform service instance can be manually started by by using utilities provided with Apache Beam SDKs.

 {{< highlight java >}}
 java -jar beam-sdks-java-transform-service-launcher-<Beam version for the jar>.jar --port <port> --beam_version <Beam version for the transform service> --project_name <a unique ID for the transform service> --command up